NutrientConstrainedAllocationMethod

 This ensures:

-After applying constraints, updating the final biomass allocation and calculating the nutrient limitation is done as follows:
+After applying constraints, the final biomass allocation and the nutrient limitation are calculated as follows:

 \[ DM_\text{Allocated} = \sum_{i=1}^{n} \left( DM_{structural}[i] + DM_{metabolic}[i] + DM_{storage}[i] \right) \]